 It is impossible not to chuckle at the sight of these ridiculous, ball-like suits for the first time.

 Bubble Bump Soccer provides an inflated twist to the beautiful game of football.
-Players put on round, bouncy suits, and chase after the ball in a game of mayhem with some semblance to soccer.
+Players put on round, bouncy suits, and chase after the ball in a game of mayhem with some semblance of soccer.

 When players bump into each other, they fall down like gooseberries, legs waving in the air, while still staying safe inside the equivalent of a gigantic cushion of air.